svtk/AtomicKotlinCourse/Introduction to Objects/Packages/Exercise 3/task.md

 ## Packages (#3)

 Create a class `EquilateralTriangle` as part of the `package pythagorean`.
-`EquilateralTriangle` should take a constructor argument `side: Double`.
+`EquilateralTriangle` should take a constructor parameter `side: Double`.
 Define a member function `area()` which calculates the triangle area using the formula `sqrt(3.0) / 4 * side * side`.